-For as long as I can remember, I have loved drawing, painting, writing, playing piano, singing, etc. Art, in all its forms, has always been fascinating.
+For as long as she can remember, Lori has loved drawing, painting, writing, playing piano, singing, etc. Art, in all its forms, has always been fascinating to her.

-I have been a lettering artist for 10 years - longer, if you count time off raising a family.
-While my college degree is in accounting, while working as a K-12 substitute teacher, I found my way back to my first love - art.
+She has been a lettering artist for over 10 years.
+While her college degree is in accounting, while working as a K-12 substitute teacher, she found her way back to her first love, art.

-Combining words with paint and texture and conveying the feeling of those words on canvas, paper, walls, drums, etc. has fascinated me.
-Lately I've been venturing into writing my own thoughts down and expressing them with calligraphy, color, and form as well.
+Combining words with paint and texture and conveying the feeling of those words on canvas, paper, walls, drums, etc. has fascinated her.
+She has also ventured into writing her own thoughts down and expressing them with calligraphy, color, and form as well.

-My thanks to the many wonderful instructors that I have studied with--several of whom were former scribes to Queen Elizabeth II.
+She offers thanks to the many wonderful instructors that she has studied with--several of whom were former scribes to Queen Elizabeth II.
 Carl Rohrs, Peter Thornton, Louise Grunewald, Julian Waters, Glen Epstein, and Charles Pearce have had a huge influence on me.
-I've continued to study this art form and its rules, learning when and how to break them.
-Contemporary German and Belgian calligraphy also inspires me: it's funky and full of energy.
+She has continued to study this art form and its rules, learning when and how to break them.
+Contemporary German and Belgian calligraphy also inspires her.
+It's funky and full of energy.

 Her favorite creations involve presenting thought-provoking quotes, verses, and other text using a variety of mediums that pull the viewer in, inviting her/him to read what is present on the surface, think deeper, and perhaps question her/his way of thinking or perceiving the world, and in the process, broaden their perspective.
 That, in a nutshell, is the goal of her art: to encourage growth in tolerance, appreciation, wisdom, and happiness - though sometimes it's simply to entertain!